WMI Presents Boubacar Traoré in His First Virtual Concert

 Tickets: $10.00 – member benefits apply

-Unlimited on-demand streaming begins Friday, May 28 at 7PM EDT.
-Once you purchase your tickets, you will receive an access link the day that the streaming window begins and you will have unlimited on-demand access for 72 hours from when you enter the promo code.
+On-demand streaming available now.
+Once you rent, you will have unlimited access for 72 hours from when you enter the promo code.
 Closed captioning provided.

 Don’t miss iconic Malian composer, guitarist and troubadour Boubacar Traoré in his first virtual concert, recorded in Bamako, Mali, exclusively for WMI.
 At 79, the legendary self- taught blues guitarist has been a towering figure in Desert Blues music over the last six decades.